 If you wish to designate someone other than your spouse as your primary beneficiary, you may want to consider contacting an attorney to discuss the rights and options for you and your spouse.

 To learn more about beneficiaries, see Naming a Beneficiary.

 Change your name: If you are changing your legal name as part of your marriage, you need to update your account information to reflect your new name.
-We’ll need a copy of your marriage certificate or a copy of your driver’s license or Social Security card showing your new name.
-Call Member Services at 800-823-7782 for assistance.
+You can update your name when you sign into your account.

 Change your address: If you are moving into a new home, you need to update your account.
 You can update your address online when you sign into your account.